-The Pahiyas Festival Transforms Lucban Into a Living Canvas
+The Pahiyas Festival Turns Lucban Into a Town-Wide Canvas

 For the Oriental yeomen of Lucban, farming is a labor of love.

 The Pahiyas Festival is one of the longest-running legacy festivals arising from the Philippine archipelago, celebrated on every fifteenth of May.
-Pahiyas is evolved from two terms: “hiyas”, which means a rare stone, and “payas”, which means to embellish something for an offering.
+The word pahiyas has evolved from two linguistic terminologies: “hiyas”, which means to say a rare stone, and “payas”, which means to embellish something for an offering.

-Tts far-flung origins date back to the sixteenth century, of farmers ceremoniously offering their crops to the genius loci of the mystical Mount Banahaw, where stories of hidden treasures, spiritual encounters, and healing properties circulate the sacred site that had long been the destination of many pilgrims.
+Its far-flung origins predate the friars, of a time when farmers ceremoniously brought their crops to the genius loci of the mystical Mount Banahaw, where stories of hidden treasures, spiritual encounters, and healing properties circulate the sacred site that had long been the destination of many a pilgrim.

-Many fiestas in the Philippines started out as indigenous rituals that were inculcated with Christianized connotations overtime, and one case in point is the Pahiyas Festival.
+Several fiestas in the Philippines have started out as indigenous rituals that were inculcated with Christianized connotations overtime, and one case in point is the Pahiyas Festival.

-The farmers began bringing their produce to the churches, then to the outside of their homes when the churches could not facilitate all the harvest, and it soon morphed into a feast of thanksgiving to venerate the historical patron saint of farmers and agricultural laborers himself, San Isidro Labrador.
+The farmers began by taking their produce to the churches, then to the exterior of their homes when the churches could no longer facilitate all the harvest, and it soon morphed into a feast of thanksgiving to venerate the historical patron saint of farmers and agricultural laborers himself, San Isidro Labrador.

 His name can be directly translated as Saint Isidore the Laborer.
-A symbol of a bountiful harvest and the joy of labor, that the labor of a person should be fairly rewarded, that labor should be something universally loved and not universally exploited, and that a person is entitled the sweat on their brow.
+A symbol of a bountiful harvest and the joy of labor, that the labor of a person should be fairly rewarded, that labor should be something universally loved and not universally exploited by capital, and that a person is entitled the sweat on their brow.

 In an age of low wages and diminishing returns, this helps remind us to appreciate the effort of those who work, toil, and sweat in the farmlands, for they’ve been under the radar in Philippine society for too long.